Click on terms for botanical definitions.

 Coral honeysuckle’s showy tubular blooms are scarlet red to reddish-orange with yellowish-orange throats.
 They grow to 2 inches or more in length and are born in dangling clusters.
 Stamens extend beyond the flower tube.
 Anthers are bright yellow.
 Leaves are oval to oblong with entire margins, dark green upper surfaces and silvery-green undersides.
 They are oppositely arranged.
 Leaf attachment is sessile; however, those growing directly under or closest to the flower base are usually fully clasping the stem.
 Fruits are small, bright red berries that appear in the fall.

 To see where natural populations of coral honeysuckle have been vouchered, visit florida.plantatlas.usf.edu.

 Soil: Dry to moist, well-drained acidic to slightly alkaline soils

 Exposure: Full sun to moderate shade

 Propagation: Seed, cuttings, air layering

 Garden tips: Coral honeysuckle is best if trained to a structure such as a fence, trellis or arbor.
 Without a structure, it may develop only into a weak shrub.
+It can also be used as a groundcover in areas that are not used for walking.
+Combine with Carolina jessamine (Gelsemium sempervirens) for added interest.
 To harvest seeds, collect fruits when they are bright red, then remove, clean and dry the seeds.